What is Customer Lifetime Value?

 However, note that calculating LTV differs by the individual and/or firm, so various measures of operating performance could be used with further adjustments made as needed.

-In our customer lifetime value formula, the underlying drivers with the most impact are:
+In our customer lifetime value formula, the underlying components are as follows:

 - Average Revenue Per Account (ARPA): ARPA is calculated by dividing total revenue over a period by the total number of active customer accounts under the same time frame.